Naby Keita better than all Asante Kotoko strikers - Agent fumes at lack of play time

 "Naby Keita is fit and not injured but the coach has decided not to use him.
 For now, he is still part of the Kotoko team so anytime he is called upon he will play" Kouadio told Kumasi-based radio station OTEC FM.

-"No one is begging anybody to use him (Keita), he is a good striker and I can boldly tell you that none of the Kotoko attackers are better him", he added.
+"No one is begging anybody to use him (Keita), he is a good striker and I can boldly tell you that none of the Kotoko attackers is better him", he added.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.